MetOffice/fab/docs/source/howto_write_config.rst

 Analyse
 =======
-We must :class:`~fab.steps.analyse.Analyse` the source code to determine Fortran compile order.
+We must :class:`~fab.steps.analyse.Analyse` the source code to determine the Fortran compile order.

 .. code-block::
     :linenos: